TrsNium/digdag-worker-crd/README.md

 ![Publish](https://github.com/TrsNium/digdag-worker-crd/workflows/Publish/badge.svg)

+Digdag is a workflow engine.
-`digdag-worker-crd` is made for `digdag` project. digdag is a workflow engine.
+`digdag-worker-crd` is made for Digdag project.
 This project aims to make digdag worker scalable on kubernetes.

 ## Usage